 Incremental database view maintenance.
 There is substantial work from the database community on incrementally updating a database view (i.e., a predetermined query on the database) as the database contents evolve.
 The techniques used by these systems can either directly operate on the database internals to perform these incremental updates, or rely on SQL queries that efficiently compute the modifications to the database view, and that are issued upon the execution of a database trigger [5].
-Even though Incoop shares the same goals and principles with incremental view maintenance, it differs substantially in the techniques that are employed, since the latter exploits database-specific mechanisms and semantics.
+Even though Incoop shares the same goals and principles as incremental view maintenance, it differs substantially in the techniques that are employed, since the latter exploits database-specific mechanisms and semantics.

 Large-scale incremental parallel data processing.
-There

-are several systems for performing incremental parallel computations with large data sets.
+There are several systems for performing incremental parallel computations with large data sets.
 We broadly divide them into two categories: non-transparent and transparent approaches.
-Examples of non-transparent systems include Google's Percolator [17], which is now used to maintain their web index.
-In Percolator, the programmer writes a program in an event-driven programming model, where an application is structured as a series of observers.
+Examples of non-transparent systems include Google's Percolator [19] which requires the programmer to write a program in an event-driven programming model based on observers.
 Observers are triggered by the system whenever user-specified data changes.
-Similarly, Yahoo!'s continuous bulk processing (CBP) [12] proposes a new data-parallel programming model, inspired by MapReduce, which introduces new primitives to store and reuse prior state for incremental processing.
-In particular, loopback flows redirect the output of a stage as the input for subsequent runs.
-Despite the performance benefits these systems brought, there are two drawbacks with these approaches that are addressed by our proposal.
+Similarly, continuous bulk processing (CBP) [14] proposes a new dataparallel programming model, which offers primitives to store and reuse prior state for incremental processing.
+There are two drawbacks to these approaches, both of which are addressed by our proposal.
 The first is that they depart from the MapReduce programming paradigm and therefore require changes to the large existing base of MapReduce programs.
-The second, more fundamental problem is that they require the programmer to devise a dynamic algorithm in order to efficiently process data in an incremental manner.
+The second, more fundamental problem is that they require that programmer to devise a dynamic algorithm in order to efficiently process data in an incremental manner.

-Examples of transparent approaches include DryadInc [18], which extends Dryad to automatically identify redundant computations by caching previously executed tasks.
+Examples of transparent approaches include DryadInc [20], which extends Dryad to automatically identify redundant computations by caching previously executed tasks.
 One limitation of this basic approach is that it can only reuse common identical sub-DAGs of the original computation, which can be insufficient to achieve efficient updates.
 To improve efficiency the paper suggests the programmers specify additional merge functions.
-Another similar system called Nectar [9] caches prior results at the coarser granularity of entire LINQ sub-expressions.
+Another similar system called Nectar [10] caches prior results at the coarser granularity of entire LINQ sub-expressions.
 The technique used to achieve this is to automatically rewrite LINQ programs to facilitate caching.
 Finally, although not fully transparent, Haloop [4] provides task-level memoization techniques for memoization in the context of iterative data processing applications.
 The major difference between the aforementioned transparent approaches and our proposal is that we use a well-understood set of principles from related work to eliminate the cases where task-level memoization provides poor efficiency.
 To this end, we provide techniques for increasing the effectiveness of task-level memoization via stable input partitions and by using a more fine-grained memoization strategy than the granularity of Map and Reduce tasks.
+Our implementation does not support currently incremental execution for iterative computations; however, the framework can easily be extended to support iterative computations.

 Our own short position paper [3] makes the case for applying techniques inspired by self-adjusting computation to large-scale data processing in general, and uses MapReduce as an example.
-This position paper, however, models MapReduce in a sequential, single-machine implementation of selfadjusting computation called CEAL [10], and does not offer anything close to a full scale distributed design and implementation such as we describe here.
+This position paper, however, models MapReduce in a sequential, single-machine implementation of self-adjusting computation called CEAL [12], and does not offer anything close to a full-scale distributed design and implementation such as we describe here.